Furoshaa/AC-undub-and-true-analog-fusion/README.md

 ## Current Status

 Right now I'm working on making a Python file capable of doing this on its own because it's tedious so it probably could be used for other games as well or whatever.
-This file is done and should be working fine but somhow isn't so use at your own risk.
+This file is done and should be working fine but somehow isn't, so use at your own risk.
 The patches are already made anyway and are ready to use.

 At some point maybe I'll make a guide on how to use this and make it work yourself but I'm too lazy yet.